-- 1. Understand the history, types and applications of Blockchain. - 2.
-Utilize the cryptography and Consensus algorithms. - 3.
-Set up Web3j, including installation, wallet creation, and Java client configuration. - 4.
-Understand the Initial Coin Offering (ICO) on Ethereum. - 5.
-Identify the blockchain based application with Swarm and IPFS.
+- 1. Contentedly discuss and describe the history, types and applications of Blockchain. - 2.
+Gains familiarity with cryptography and Consensus algorithms. - 3.
+Create and deploy projects using Web3j. - 4.
+Implement an ICO on Ethereum. - 5.
+Design blockchain based application with Swarm and IPFS.